-- (a) For the purpose of this rule, "telemedicine" means synchronous medical services provided via a real-time interactive audio and video telecommunications system between a patient at an originating site and a provider at a distant site. - (b) "Distant site" means the place where the provider providing medical services to a patient through telemedicine is located. - (c) "Originating site" means the place where the patient receiving medical services through telemedicine is located.
+- (a) For the purpose of this rule, "telehealth" means providing healthcare remotely by means of telecommunications technology, including but not limited to telemedicine and telephonic or online digital services. - (ab) For the purpose of this rule, "telemedicine" means synchronous medical services provided via a real-time interactive audio and video telecommunications system between a patient at an originating site and a provider at a distant site. - (bc) "Distant site" means the place where the provider providing medical services to a patient through telemedicine telehealth is located. - (ed) "Originating site" means the place where the patient receiving medical services through telemedicine telehealth is located.